theprojectsomething/model-viewer-debugger/README.md

 </model-viewer>
 ```

-To refresh, remove, or include new `<model-viewer>` components after page load, you can use the `ModelViewerDebugger` global:
+To refresh, remove, or include new `<model-viewer>` components after page load, you can use the `ModelViewerDebugger` available in the global scope:

 ```js
 // clean up and reload debgugging on all <model-viewer> components